UBC-MDS/DSCI-532_2024_16_SilentEpidemic/reports/m1_proposal.md

 # Section 2: Description of the Data
-In response to Dr. Darling's concern and NIDA's commitment to addressing the surge in drug overdose fatalities, We will visualize data on National Drug Overdose Deaths from 1999 to 2021, drawn from the CDC WONDER database.
+In response to Dr. Darling's concern and NIDA's commitment to addressing the surge in drug overdose fatalities, we will visualize data on National Drug Overdose Deaths from 1999 to 2021, drawn from the CDC WONDER database.
 The dataset provides detailed information on overdose deaths across the United States, categorized by drug type and demographic variables, and is a rich resource for understanding the evolving landscape of drug overdose fatalities.

 Key components of the dataset include: